Obituary: Ardys I. Brookshire

 January 29, 1925 – September 22, 2021

 Ardys I. Brookshire of Steamboat Springs passed away on September 22 at the age of 96.
-Ardys was born in New Raymer, Colorado and her family moved to Routt County in 1934.
+Ardys was born in New Raymer, Colorado to Gladys and Delbert Bostock.
+Her family moved to Routt County in 1934.
+She was the oldest of three children, brother Dale Bostock, and sister Avis Harsh both since deceased.

+Ardys had several jobs when she was young.
+She worked for Dr. Willett, the Shaw café, and Ben Franklin’s Department Store, but started her lifetime career with Mountain Bell phone company in Steamboat in 1947.
+She started by operating switchboards for crank phones, plugging in cords and connecting callers.
+She retired in 1977 after 30 years.

+She married Don Brookshire in 1950 and together they enjoyed close friends, chariot racing, fishing, camping, and traveling.
+Ardys enjoyed being an election judge usually stationed at the Methodist Church; she could catch up with all folks that stopped by to vote.
+She looked forward to selling poppies up and down Lincoln Ave. each year to benefit the American Legion.
+Ardys also thoroughly enjoyed her flower gardens and loved to sew.
+Many friends and family have blankets that she crafted.
+She was also a member of the Ladies American Legion Auxiliary for well over 60 years.

 Support Local Journalism